nv-morpheus/Morpheus/docs/source/getting_started.md

 - [The NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 - [NVIDIA Triton Inference Server](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) `22.06` or higher

+#### Note about Docker
+> The Morpheus documentation and examples assume that the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) post install step has been performed allowing docker commands to be executed by a non-root user.
+This is not strictly necessary so long as the current user has `sudo` privileges to execute docker commands.

 ## Using pre-built Docker containers
 ### Pulling the Morpheus Image
 1. Goto [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/containers/morpheus/tags](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/containers/morpheus/tags)